 Karlovy Vary is a popular spa town found in western Czech Republic.
-Also known as Carlsbad, this scenic town is home to many thermal spas and mineral springs.
-Despite this being a resort town known for relaxation, there is still plenty of fun stuff for an active family with small kids to do in Karlovy Vary.
+Also known as Karlowe Wary or Karlsbad, this scenic town is home to many thermal spas and mineral springs.
+Despite this being a resort town known for relaxation, an active family can still find plenty of things to do in Karlovy Vary.

 Here’s how we spent two days enjoying the outdoors in Karlovy Vary with our kids (aged 2 & 4):

 In the morning, we drove in to Karlovy Vary from Cesky Krumlov.
 We didn’t have a lot of time to do anything epic this afternoon, so we threw the kids in their carriers and walked towards the riverside park, Dvorakovy Sady.
 The walk to the park was on a nice, wide, pedestrian-only pathway alongside the river.
 The rows of buildings lining the river are amazing – so tall, elegant and colorful.
 To be honest, it’s one of the nicest waterfronts I’ve seen anywhere in the world.

 The first bridge we crossed had a large group of people huddled along the handrails.
 It turns out this is a popular place to feed the ducks and fish in the river below.
 There were a handful of ducks, but there were literally hundreds of fish hanging out below the bridge.
 I’ve never seen so many fish in a ‘natural’ environment before!

 The park turned out to be small, but nice with an attractive little pond near the river.
 There was a gazebo at the far end of the park, which turned out to be our first “Colonnade“.
 Karlovy Vary has lots of colonnades around town, which are fancy structures housing taps of mineral water – each with a different composition and temperature.
 This particular one was slightly warm and had some CO2 in it.